-PLAN YEAR APPROVED IMPLEMENTATION DATE PLAN YEAR(S) AMENDED

-Fiscal Year 2012 July 1, 2012 N/A
+PLAN YEAR APPROVED IMPLEMENTATION DATE Plan Year(s) Amended Fiscal Year 2012 July 1, 2012 N/A

-Activity Description

-This activity provides authorization for a biennia reexamination schedule.
-All households in Path to Success, VASH, Project Based Vouchers, and SDHC's Local-Non Traditional rent subsidy programs are on a biennia reexamination schedule.
+This activity provides authorization for a biennial reexamination schedule.
+All households in Path to Success, HUD special purpose vouchers, Project Based Vouchers, and SDHC's Local Non-Traditional rent subsidy programs are on a biennial reexamination schedule.
+Any changes in payment or subsidy standards and/or voucher size will be applied for households beginning no later than the earliest of: